MindTheGap-ERC/CarboKitten.jl/README.md

 pkg> instantiate
 ```

 If you want to start a REPL with the correct environment already activated, use the `--project=.` flag.
-Use the `-t` flag to enable processing in multiple threads.
+Use the `-t` flag to enable processing in multiple threads (Currently CarboKitten is still single threaded, but that will change).

 ```shell
 julia --project=. -t 4